-- Record actions.
-Record actions related to electronic health information in accordance with the standard specified in §170.210(b) - Generate audit log.
+- Record actions related to electronic health information in accordance with the standard specified in §170.210(b) - Generate an audit log.
 Enable a user to generate an audit log for a specific time period and to sort entries in the audit log according to any of the elements specified in the standard at §170.210(b)

-Stage 2 of the certification criteria for Meaningful Use includes section §170.314(d)(3) Audit report(s).
-This section requires the following2:

-• Enable a user to create an audit report for a specific time period and to sort entries in the audit log according to each of the data specified in the standards at §170.210(e).
+Stage 2 of the meaningful use certification criteria includes section §170.314(d)(3) Audit report(s).
+This section requires a user to create an audit report for a specific time period and to sort entries in the audit log according to each of the data specified in